GiveMeAllYourCats/CryptoCollisionAttack/README.md

 #### Recon

-1. Scanning blockchain (XLM, stellar) for recent transactions
+1. `node gather-stellar.js` Scanning blockchain (XLM, stellar) for recent transactions
 2. Checking public addresses of transactions and save the once that have a positive balance
 3. Start over